aipachakutiqwan/simple-streamable-mcp/README.md

 ```

 ### 🌱 Antrophic Claude API
-* Sign up [here](https://console.anthropic.com/settings/keys) and set `ANTHROPIC_API_KEY` in your environment
+* Sign up [here](https://console.anthropic.com/settings/keys) and set `ANTHROPIC_API_KEY` in your environment.

-## ✅ :white_check_mark:	 How to Use
+## ✅ How to Use

+:pushpin: Locally

-:pushpin: Locally: This version initializes the chatbot and creates an MCP instance locally using the local configuration file.
+This version initializes the chatbot and creates an MCP instance locally using the local configuration file.
 ```
 export RUN_LOCALLY=True
 python src/client/mcp_chatbot.py
 ```

+:pushpin: Client/Server

-:pushpin: Client/Server: This version starts the MPC server and initializes an MCP client chatbot to communicate with it.
+This version starts the MPC server and initializes an MCP client chatbot to communicate with it.
+Follow the next 2 steps to activate the Client/Server option.

 Launch a terminal session and activate the MCP server.
 ```